Srinithya555/Suricata-ids-toolkit/README.md

   including edge cases: the port scan detector's time-window boundary (same 5 ports within vs. outside the window), "alert once per source, not once per packet" semantics, and non-SYN packets correctly ignored.
+- ✅ **Verified against real Wireshark**: opened the generated `sqli_attack.pcap` in Wireshark and confirmed it correctly parses the Ethernet/IP/TCP/HTTP layers, with the injected SQL payload visible in both the decoded HTTP request and the raw hex dump — independent confirmation that the hand-built packets are valid, not just internally self-consistent.
-- ⚠️ **Still needs a real Suricata run**: the `.rules` files haven't been loaded into an actual Suricata instance yet.
-The Python detectors in `detection/` are hand-verified reimplementations of the same logic, not a Suricata rule parser — the `.rules` syntax is written carefully against Suricata's documented rule format, but treat it as needing a real first run before trusting it fully.
+- ⚠️ **The `.rules` files themselves have never been loaded into a real Suricata instance.** The Python detectors in `detection/` are hand-verified reimplementations of the same logic, not a Suricata rule parser — if you install real Suricata and load these `.rules` files, the syntax was written carefully against Suricata's documented rule format, but treat it as needing a real first run before trusting it fully.

-## Known limitations
+## Limitations

 - **PCAP parser handles IPv4 + TCP/UDP only** — no IPv6, no VLAN tags, no
   IP fragmentation reassembly.
 Real analysis tools (Wireshark, Suricata